Skip to content

 Levels of Review

 Contract & Grant Officers (CGO) will provide a full review for proposals routed on time (five (5) business days before the submission deadline).
 Proposals receiving a full review will receive priority processing and submission over late proposals.
-If the final version of the proposal (including technical sections) is not provided eight (8) hours before the submission deadline, CGO will not perform an additional review to confirm if the required revisions are incorporated, and the proposal will be submitted as is.

 Contract & Grant Officers (CGO) will provide a limited review for proposals routed late (less than five (5) business days before the submission deadline).
 CGOs will only review institutional issues that could create financial, audit, and /or policy risks for the University.
 All other proposal sections will be submitted to the sponsor as is.
 Late proposals will be submitted after the on-time proposals that are due the same day.
 If a late proposal is awarded, CGO may request the PI to provide any missing administrative information or required forms normally collected at the proposal stage.
 Sometimes a re-budget will be needed before the award can be released.